hauserrg/ParallelExecutionOfSqlCode/README.md

 ## Tests

 The project has tests for serial execution, parallel execution (splits and merge), and tests for errors that may occur with the SQL code.
+The tests also have examples for how to write the instructions for the program to follow.

 ## Brief Description on How It Works